-In May 2018 I embarked on a bicycle trip from Hualien City 花蓮市 to Taitung City 台東市 along the majestic Huādōng Valley 花東縱谷 of Taiwan.
-Although I had previously cycled parts of this valley in 2013 I did so without really knowing what was there—and in five years I had amassed quite a collection of notes about places I was interested in seeing up close.
-Two main themes emerged while preparing for this trip: old movie theaters, of which I had located more than a dozen, and numerous relics of the Japanese colonial era, particularly former Shinto shrines.
+In May 2018 I embarked on a multi-day bicycle trip along the majestic Huādōng Valley (花東縱谷) of Taiwan from Hualien City to Taitung City.
+Although I had previously cycled parts of this valley during my full tour of the island in 2013 I did so without really knowing what was there—and after five years I amassed quite a collection of notes about places I was interested in seeing up close.
+Several themes emerged while preparing for this trip: old standalone movie theaters, of which I had located more than a dozen; derelict railway infrastructure including stations, military checkpoints, and abandoned lines; and relics of the Japanese colonial era, particularly former Shinto shrines.
 This post documents my first day of riding, which only began in the late afternoon after arriving by rail at Hualien Station.
 I had shipped my bike ahead so all I had to do was pick it up from the baggage room, throw the panniers on, and start riding.

-North of the railway station I stopped for a photo opportunity in front of the impressive Gǎngtiān Temple 港天宮, apparently the largest in the city.
+North of the railway station I stopped for a photo opportunity in front of the impressive Gǎngtiān Temple (港天宮), apparently the largest in the city.
 The twin dragon columns flanking the entrance contain spiral staircases leading to the third floor.
-This temple claims to have a 200 years-old history based on the age of some of the idols contained in the main hall but the structure itself only dates back to the 1950s or 1960s.
-It was constructed sometime after the devastating East Rift Valley earthquakes of 1951.
-I was amused by the sight of a signboard depicting a woman wearing a qípáo 旗袍 (also known as a cheongsam) given that social media was in an uproar about a white American woman wearing one to prom that month.
-As usual, I also captured another picture of Yáng Rèn 楊任 in the room dedicated to Tài Suì 太歲, a pantheon of minor astrological deities related to the sexagenerary cycle 六十干支.
+This temple claims to have a 200 years-old history based on the age of some of the idols contained in the main hall (a common conceit in Taiwanese temples) but the current structure was built sometime after after the devastating East Rift Valley earthquakes of 1951.
+I was amused by the sight of a signboard depicting a woman wearing a qípáo (also known as a cheongsam) given that social media was in an uproar about a white American woman wearing one to prom that month.
+As usual, I also captured another picture of Yáng Rèn (楊任) in the room dedicated to Tài Suì (太歲), a pantheon of minor astrological deities related to the sexagenerary cycle (六十干支).

-Against the mountains behind the village is the Zuǒcāng Trail 佐倉步道 and the former site of the Guofu Mine 國福礦場, which was operated by the Taiwan Cement Corporation 台灣水泥股份有限公司 from the 1960s or 1970s until it closed in 1996.
-Little remains of this quarry apart from a loading dock3.
+Against the mountains behind the village is the Zuǒcāng Trail (佐倉步道) and the former site of the Guofu Mine (國福礦場), which was operated by the Taiwan Cement Corporation (台灣水泥股份有限公司) from the 1960s or 1970s until it closed in 1996.
+Little remains of this quarry apart from a sand and gravel loading dock3.
 There is an informational plaque out front with an unusually comprehensible English translation:

 Sitting in a vast forest where birds and insects sing is a large, unsophisticated building.
 This used to be a passageway for Taiwan Cement Corp’s sand trucks.
 The six arches, which have become mottled with time, are now a signature sight along Zuocang Trail and a dwelling for plants and animals.
 In the evening, a group of bats line the ceiling of the arches; at dawn, a variety of birds fly around the arches.
 The storied past of this old sand mine has donned a green outfit.
 Nature and history have met to create a magical place.